About Sebring International Raceway

 Historical Roots

 Sebring's full circuit spans 3.74 miles and features 17 turns of varying speeds and technical demands.
-The track offers three configurations: the Full Circuit used for major events, the Short Circuit, and the Club Circuit for smaller competitions and testing.
 The surface combines asphalt with the original concrete airfield sections, creating the bumpy texture that has become Sebring's trademark.
-These bumps stress cars and drivers alike, making mechanical reliability as important as speed.
-The circuit holds an FIA Grade 2 certification, allowing it to host most international racing series except Formula One.
+The transitions between these surfaces, coupled with the age of the concrete slabs, create an extremely uneven ride.
+This extreme bumpiness tests a car's suspension and overall reliability so severely that motorsport engineers often say if a car can survive 12 hours at Sebring, it can endure 24 hours at Le Mans.
+The circuit holds an FIA Grade 2 certification, allowing it to host most international racing series.

 Key Circuit Features

 Several sections of Sebring have gained fame among racing fans and drivers.
-Turn 17, a high-speed right-hander leading onto the front straight, challenges drivers with its bumpy surface and critical racing line.
+Turn 17, a long, bumpy right-hander leading onto the front straight, remains critical for achieving maximum speed down the main stretch.
 Big Bend offers a fast, sweeping corner that tests driver commitment, while the Hairpin provides a prime overtaking opportunity.
 The Ulmann Straight serves as the longest flat-out section on the course.
 Many turns honor early racing teams and drivers who competed at Sebring.
-Fans gather at the "Green Park" area for some of the best viewing opportunities during race weekends.

 The 12 Hours of Sebring

 Sebring remains active more than 300 days per year for racing and testing activities.
-The mild Florida winter climate makes it an ideal location for teams to test vehicles during the off-season.
+The FIA World Endurance Championship held the 1000 Miles of Sebring here from 2019 to 2023, though this event is not on the WEC calendar for 2024 and 2025.
+The track continues to host other series including GT World Challenge America, Trans-Am Series, and various Porsche challenge races.
+The mild Florida winter climate makes it an ideal location for professional racing teams to test vehicles during the off-season.
 NASCAR now owns the raceway through its IMSA Holdings subsidiary, ensuring its continued prominence in American motorsport.
-The track's mix of high-speed sections, technical corners, and punishing surface creates a true test of both machine and driver.
-This combination has cemented Sebring's reputation as one of racing's most respected and challenging circuits in the world.